alecmuffett/the-onion-diaries/basic-production-onion-server.md

 169.254.255.243 net-169-254-255-240-slash-30-broadcast
 ```

-Aside for fellow network programmers: yes I could screw this down even tighter and use a "/31" but
+Aside for fellow network programmers: yes I could screw this down even tighter and use a "/31" but why mess around with contentious netmasks that are meant for point-to-point links?